Infraste03/KGE_RS/fashion_generalization/results/README.md

 - smoke-test outputs;
 - non-selected SASRec HPO trials;
 - the duplicate standalone `trial_017/` directory;
-- the original 5-relation TransE HPO with 128-dimensional embeddings;
+- the original five-relation Fashion-Random TransE HPO with 128-dimensional embeddings;
 - the superseded first `no_brand` TransE experiment.

 The local archive is not part of the repository and is not required to reproduce the final experiments.